 When choosing the right private pension level 3 plan for yourself make sure to pay attention to your pension factor (“Rentenfaktor” in German).
 As some pension companies only offer a low pension factor, your possible payout (either as a monthly pension or lump sum) in retirement will also be quite low.
 And if you selected a pension plan that includes a certain guarantee on your contributions, make sure to also check that your guaranteed pension factor is high.

-As the advantages of private pensions level 3 in Germany can be summarized with flexibility, the disadvantages can be summarized as bad pension company or bad pension plan.
+As the advantages of private pension level 3 in Germany can be summarized with flexibility, the disadvantages can be summarized as bad pension companies or bad pension plans.
 If you are not sure which pension company or pension plan to choose and would like some help from an independent expert to scan what is available on the German market, we are happy to help you in a meeting or on WhatsApp.

-Like the advantages can be summarized with flexibility, the disadvantages can be summarized as bad insurance company.
-And trust me, there are insurance companies out there that are fucking bullshit.
+Like the advantages can be summarized with flexibility, the disadvantages can be summarized as bad pension companies offering bad private pension level 3 schemes.
 So please seek help from an independent expert who knows the German pension market.
-This will help you to LEVERAGE the advantages and DECREASE the disadvantages.
+This will help you to leverage the advantages and decrease the disadvantages.
 If you want us to help, feel free to reach out.
-And if pensions in whatever level are NOT right for you, we’ll also tell you.

 After discussing the advantages and disadvantages of private pensions level 3 it is obvious that this is probably the correct pension level for some people, and other people are better off with different financial products.
 To give you some inspiration, here are 3 typical expat scenarios in which a private pension level 3 can make the most sense: